sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/rest_api/basic.md

 Some APIs provide a way to fetch only new or changed data (most often by using a timestamp field like `updated_at`, `created_at`, or incremental IDs).
 This is called [incremental loading](../../../general-usage/incremental-loading.md) and is very useful as it allows you to reduce the load time and the amount of data transferred.

-When the API endpoint supports incremental loading, you can configure dlt to load only the new or changed data using these two methods:
+When the API endpoint supports incremental loading, you can configure data_load_tool to load only the new or changed data using these two methods:

 1. Defining a special parameter in the `params` section of the [endpoint configuration](#endpoint-configuration).
 2. Specifying the `incremental` field in the endpoint configuration.